WhatsApp vs WeChat: The Debate

 Stay for longer and you won’t be able to avoid using it, since WhatsApp is blocked in China anyway.

 NOTE – For a full list on Websites Blocked in China, check out our blog!

 WhatsApp vs WeChat: The Numbers

 Let’s take a look at some figures kindly provided by TechCrunch first and foremost:

-Despite the nature of the graphic these numbers are ever changing and it’s worth noting that the WeChat data is two years old at the time of writing, but what to take out of this is:
+Despite the nature of the graphic these numbers are ever changing and it’s worth noting that the WeChat data is over three years old at the time of writing, but what to take out of this is:

 Worldwide – WhatsApp is the Messaging App of choice